jratzenboeck/jratzenboeck-blog/_posts/2017-08-08-hosting-on-github-pages.md

 ## Hosting on GitHub Pages
 I assume you have a valid GitHub account which you can use to place your Jekyll powered site into a git repository.
-I will skip the steps to create a git repository on GitHub and commit your code there since this out of scope of this post.
+I will skip the steps to create a git repository on GitHub and commit your code there since this is out of scope of this post.
 The necessary git commands are mentioned on GitHub after you created the repository anyway.
 Hint: Add a .gitignore file to your project to exclude files and folders which should not go into the repository.
 My .gitignore file has the following content.